-If you have any other questions that are not answered here, please do not hesitate in contacting me.
+If you have any questions that are not answered here, please contact me.

-Hypnosis, or “being in trance”, is a way to describe simply feeling relaxed and comfortable.
+Hypnosis, or “being in trance”, is a way to describe feeling relaxed and comfortable.
 It is a natural state of mind that we go in and out of many times every day.
 Think of a time when you were in a meeting and found yourself coming “back into the room” realising that your mind had drifted to thinking about something you needed to get done that day or what you were planning to do that evening.
 You were in a trance state.
 Clients are often surprised that they are not asleep, that they can hear what I’m saying and that they’re aware of everything going on around them.

 Hypnosis is not putting you to sleep; it’s putting your nervous system in a relaxed state.
 This means that even though you remain fully aware of everything going on around you, you are not bothered by them.
 As a result, you can turn your attention inward.
 I cannot get you to do anything in trance that you would not do otherwise.

 No professional will guarantee results.
 However, the fact that most of my clients come to me via referrals is the best indication I can give of how effective RTT is in helping people become free of their problems.
 Visit my testimonial page to see what previous clients have to say.

 It is normal to come out of hypnosis feeling relaxed and perhaps slightly drowsy for the first few minutes.
 Many clients come out of trance with big smiles on their faces and feelings of excitement or empowerment, because they realize that something significant has happened.
 You may feel a tingling in the back of your head, a sense of reflectiveness or an incredible surge of energy.
 Everyone is different.
 Clients often tell me they experience additional insights and revelations in the days and weeks following their RTT session.